Diverse Data Hub

 subject_employment_status Feature Nominal Categorical Levels: [‘working_paid_employee’, ‘working_self_employed’, ‘not_working_temp_layoff’, ‘not_working_looking’, ‘not_working_retired’, ‘not_working_disabled’, ‘not_working_other’] - No

-married Feature Nominal Categorical Levels: [‘not_married’, ‘married’] - Yes
+married Feature Nominal Categorical Levels: [‘not_married’, ‘married’] - No

 sex_frequency Feature Ordinal Categorical Ordered categories: [‘once_or_more_a_day’ < ‘3_to_6_times_a_week’ < ‘once_or_twice_a_week’ < ‘2_to_3_times_a_month’ < ‘once_a_month_or_less’] - Yes